Weilando/bachelor_playground/README.md

 `conv4_cifar10` | conv: 64-64-M-128-128-M, fc: 256-256-10 | CIFAR-10
 `conv6_cifar10` | conv: 64-64-M-128-128-M-256-256-M, fc: 256-256-10 | CIFAR-10

-The `-fast` flag uses a faster version, as less epochs are performed.
-One can specify the number of networks and epochs by using the optional arguments `--nets` and `--epochs`.
+Please use the flag `-h` to get more information on further flags and options.

-Experiments write their results into files in the subdirectory `/results`.
+Experiments write their results into files in the subdirectory `/data/results`, whereas datasets are cached in `/data/datasets`.
 The file-names start with the timestamp when the experiment finished, followed by the architecture and dataset.
 The following suffixes specify the contents: